Dynamic range: Human perception

 The human senses of sight and hearing have a relatively high dynamic range.
 However, a human cannot perform these feats of perception at both extremes of the scale at the same time.
 The human eye takes time to adjust to different light levels, and its dynamic range in a given scene is actually quite limited due to optical glare.
 The instantaneous dynamic range of human audio perception is similarly subject to masking so that, for example, a whisper cannot be heard in loud surroundings.

 A human is capable of hearing (and usefully discerning) anything from a quiet murmur in a soundproofed room to the loudest heavy metal concert.
 Such a difference can exceed 100 dB which represents a factor of 100,000 in amplitude and a factor of 10,000,000,000 in power.
 The dynamic range of human hearing is roughly 140 dB, varying with frequency, from the threshold of hearing (around −9 dB SPL at 3 kHz) to the threshold of pain (from 120 to 140 dB SPL).
 This wide dynamic range cannot be perceived all at once, however; the tensor tympani, stapedius muscle, and outer hair cells all act as mechanical dynamic range compressors to adjust the sensitivity of the ear to different ambient levels.

 A human can see objects in starlight (Note: Colour differentiation is reduced at low light levels.) or in bright sunlight, even though on a moonless night objects receive one billionth (10^{−9}) of the illumination they would on a bright sunny day; a dynamic range of 90 dB.
 Change of sensitivity is achieved in part through adjustments of the iris and slow chemical changes, which take some time.

 In practice, it is difficult for humans to achieve the full dynamic experience using electronic equipment.
-For example, a good quality liquid-crystal display (LCD) has a dynamic range limited to around 1000:1, (Note: Commercially the dynamic range is often called the contrast ratio meaning the full-on to full-off luminance ratio.) and some of the latest CMOS image sensors now have measured dynamic ranges of about 23,000:1.
+For example, a good quality liquid-crystal display (LCD) has a dynamic range limited to around 1000:1, (Note: Commercially the dynamic range is often called the contrast ratio meaning the full-on to full-off luminance ratio.) and some of the latest CMOS image sensors As of May 2010 have measured dynamic ranges of about 23,000:1.
 (Note: Reported as 14.5 stops, or doublings, equivalent to binary digits.)
 Paper reflectance can produce a dynamic range of about 100:1.
 A professional video camera such as the Sony Digital Betacam achieves a dynamic range of greater than 90 dB in audio recording.